scroll-tech/mpt-circuit/spec/mpt-proof.md

 ### Account data proof

-This provide the account data consist with its hash under the new zktrie scheme (not the original RLP encoding scheme) and the hash act as the value of leaf node in state trie.
+This proves that the account data is consistant with its hash under the new zktrie scheme (not the original RLP encoding scheme) and the hash act as the value of leaf node in state trie.

-There are a pair of proofs which provide for the account data before and after updating respectively.
-For each use following columns:
+There are a pair of proofs which validate the account data before and after updating,  respectively.
+For each proof we use the following columns:

 > + `data_0` and `data_1` in the data part contain all fields in account data except for the account root (the root of storage trie for current account), i.e. the `nonce`, `balance` and `code_hash`, for the 32 bytes codeHash, two cols would be assigned for the two 16 bytes limbs (first and last 16 bytes) and the RLC of them is recorded in `data_0/1` col.
 > + For codehash, which require 2 field to be represented, the `data_0/1_ext` are also used